bhbenhuang/find-the-chicken/README.md

-# FIND THE CHICKEN :mag: :chick:
+# FIND THE CHICKEN :mag: :baby_chick:
 Chicken is a simple meat.
 FIND THE CHICKEN is a simple game.

 There are five chicken: little chicks, nuggets, roosters, chicken wings, and my roomate (who's the most chicken of the five chicken).
 Click the specified chicken before time runs out!